Landris18/BoilerIo/README.md

 ## How to change the app icon ?

-To change the app icon, you need to change the file in <b>resources</b> folder without changing their names.
+To change the app icon, you need to change the files in ***resources*** folder without changing their names.
 After that you must run:

 `npx capacitor-assets generate`